COVID-19 3D PrintinG

 See below for information on the particular products we are making, how to request them, assemble them (face shields), and how to take care of them.

-Our primary focus is now face shields.
-They are FREE, Local Pickup in Richmond, Maine.
 The design we are working with is found on National Institute of Health 3D Printing Exchange and has been recommended for clinical use:

-It is known as the 3DVerkstan Shield, these are being printed all around the world.
+It is known as the 3DVerkstan Shield, these are being printed all around the world. (see picture at right) These are one-size-fits-most, from children ~8yrs up through adults with large heads.

 Contact us directly to request